CatherineP37/project_5/README.md

 Epic - Navigation

-- As a shopper I want to view a list of products so that I can choose a product.
+- As a site user I want to view a list of products so that I can choose a product.

-- As a shopper I want to view product details easily so that I can know enough information to make a choice.
+- As a site user I want to view product details easily so that I can know enough information to make a choice.

-- As a shopper I want to easily view the total cost of my purchases so that I can avoid spending too much money.
+- As a site user I want to easily view the total cost of my purchases so that I can avoid spending too much money.

 Epic - User accounts